Capital punishment in the United States: Legal process

 The legal administration of the death penalty in the United States typically involves five steps: prosecutorial decision to seek the death penalty, sentencing, direct review, state collateral review, and federal habeas corpus.

-Clemency, through which the governor or president of the jurisdiction can unilaterally reduce or abrogate a death sentence, is an executive rather than judicial process.

 Decision to seek the death penalty

-While judges in criminal cases can usually impose a harsher prison sentence than the one demanded by prosecution, the death penalty can be handed down only if the accuser has specifically decided to seek it.
+While judges in criminal cases can usually impose a harsher prison sentence than the one demanded by prosecution, the death penalty can be handed down only if the prosecutor has specifically decided to seek it.

 In the decades since Furman, new questions have emerged about whether or not prosecutorial arbitrariness has replaced sentencing arbitrariness.
 A study by Pepperdine University School of Law published in Temple Law Review, surveyed the decision-making process among prosecutors in various states.
 The authors found that prosecutors' capital punishment filing decisions are marked by local "idiosyncrasies", and that wide prosecutorial discretion remains because of overly broad criteria.
 California law, for example, has 22 "special circumstances", making nearly all first-degree murders potential capital cases.

+A 2016 study by Harvard Law School's Fair Punishment Project found that five prosecutors had been responsible for at least 440 death sentences in their counties, amounting to roughly one in seven prisoners then awaiting execution in the United States.
+The study highlighted substantial variation in the use of the death penalty among counties, including within states that authorized capital punishment.
+This variation was consistent with Stephen Breyer's observation that the imposition of the death penalty could depend heavily on the county in which a defendant was tried, raising questions about the fairness of its application.

 A proposed remedy against prosecutorial arbitrariness is to transfer the prosecution of capital cases to the state attorney general.

 In 2017, Florida governor Rick Scott removed all capital cases from local prosecutor Aramis Ayala because she decided to never seek the death penalty no matter the gravity of the crime.